manideep1116/Apache-by-Chef/README.md

 ```
 Here, document_root ="srv/apache/#{site-name}" is passed.
 Recursive is true because, it creates "srv" if not present, creates apache if not present in srv and similarly #{site_name} inside it.

-  -We need to setup a template for home page which can be edited wherever needed.
+  - We need to setup a template for home page which can be edited wherever needed.
 ```
 template "#{document_root}/index.html" do
     source "index.html.erb"